 Show your patriotism!
-Learn how to make a rustic wood American flag with this simple DIY Craft.
+Learn how to make a rustic American flag from wood with this simple DIY craft.

 This craft project is easy and fun for kids and adults alike.